lauracolazzo/commitment-bpmn-moddle/README.md

 node app
 ```

-To also run the test suite ypu need to execute:
+To also run the test suite you need to execute:

 ```
 npm run test